Available in Classic and VPC

 }

-The following describes log fields.
+The following describes log fields: (Other than Japan Region)

-Field name | Description | Log example |
+| Field name | Description | Log example |

-container_id | Bucket UUID | "3aaae999-89b8-4919-abb6-5c106e4f436d" |
+| container_id | Bucket UUID. | 3aaae999-89b8-4919-abb6-5c106e4f436d |

-container_name | Bucket name | "ncp-bucket" |
+| container_name | Bucket name. | ncp-bucket |

-container_region | Region where bucket is located | "Korea" |
+| container_region | Region where bucket is located. | Korea |

-error_code | Error code information when an error occurs | "AccessDenied" |
+| error_code | Error code information when an error occurs. | AccessDenied |

-delete_marker | Deletion marker status | false |
+| delete_marker | Deletion marker status. | false |

-e_tag | Hash value of saved object | "2a158d5ab989430a11ba4f349363e357" |
+| e_tag | Hash value of saved object. | 2a158d5ab989430a11ba4f349363e357 |

-format | Log format version | 1 |
+| format | Log format version. | 1 |

-headers | Request header information | { "Host": [ "kr.object.ncloudstorage.com" ], "User-Agent": [ "aws-cli/1.15.85 Python/2.7.9 Windows/8 botocore/1.10.84" ] } |
+| headers | Request header information. | { "Host": [ "kr.object.ncloudstorage.com" ], "User-Agent": [ "aws-cli/1.15.85 Python/2.7.9 Windows/8 botocore/1.10.84" ] } |

-https | HTTPS request information |
+| https | HTTPS request information. |

 { "cipher_suite": "TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384", "protocol": "TLSv1.2" } |

-interface_type | API used for the request | "s3" |
+| interface_type | Used API for the request. | s3 |

-is_secure | Secure connection status (HTTPS connection) | true |
+| is_secure | Secure connection status (HTTPS connection). | true |

-last_changed | Last modification time of object's properties |
+| last_changed | Last time the object properties were edited. |

-"2021-10-21T08:40:00.283Z" |
+2021-10-21T08:40:00.283Z |

-last_modified | Last modification time of object's content |
+| last_modified | Last time the object content was edited. |

-"2021-10-21T05:23:31.432Z" |
+2021-10-21T05:23:31.432Z |

-object_length | Size of the requested object |
+| object_length | Size of the requested object. |

 160 |